crismgit/flexbox-page/README.md

 IMPORTANT!

-The use of any part or all of this code it's entirely user's responsability; therefore, I am NOT responsible for any damage caused by the use of this code.
+The use of any part or all of this code it's entirely user's responsability.
-I do NOT provide any technical support or warranty for this code.

-This project it's for STUDY only.
-The site's logo was designed for this project, so please do NOT reuse.
+The site's logo was designed for this project, so please do not reuse.

 IMPORTANTE!

-O uso de parte ou todo código é de inteira responsabilidade do usuário; portanto, eu NÃO me responsabilizo por qualquer dano provocado pela utilização deste código.
+O uso de parte ou todo código é de inteira responsabilidade do usuário.
-Eu NÃO forneço nenhum suporte técnico ou garantia deste código.

-Este projeto é destinado apenas para ESTUDOS.
-O logo do site foi criado para este projeto, então, por favor, NÃO reutilize.
+O logo do site foi criado para este projeto, então, por favor, não reutilize.